Southlands College, Galle: History

 In 1885 Wesleyan Girls School was opened with a group of 51 pupils in two large class rooms.
 Miss Lucy Vanderstraaten became the first principal.

 As recounted in the Southlands B.M.V Centenary 1885–1985 magazine, Miss Westlake was the tenth principal of the school assuming duties as principal in 1907 and she served the school for eleven years.
 A new era dawned with her as the principal with many improvements occurring during her period.
 She travelled to college from the Wesleyan Missionary headquarters at Richmond Hill and is credited with opening up a hostel in a residence at Light House Street in Fort with four pupils and a teacher.
 She did her best to upgrade the school and to her credit there was a significant expansion of material resources of the school and steady improvement in the quality of education imparted to the students.
 A science room and a class room for the kindergarten children were newly built by her.
 The expenses to put up these buildings were met by the government, past pupils, and well wishers.

 She was capable of doing all these improvements during her period due to her frugal and efficient management of the school finances.
 It was during her time in 1914 that the Past Pupils Association was formed.
 Southlands became the first school to have a Girl Guide Company in Galle.
 Miss Freethy who was the vice principal during Miss Westlake's era became the principal of the school in 1918 when Miss Westlake left Sri Lanka.

-During Miss Freethy's time remarkable changes were done.
-The foremost of those was renaming the school as SOUTHLANDS in 1922.
-The name was chosen mainly to honour Miss Westlake for her distinguished work in the school since she had he training at Southlands Methodist College in Wimbledon, England.
-It is a very happy coincidence because Southlands is the premier Girls school in the South and also one of the oldest girls’ schools in Sri Lanka too.
+During Miss Freethy's tenure, several changes occurred.
+The school was renamed Southlands in 1922.
+The name was selected to recognize Miss Westlake's work at the school, as she had trained at Southlands Methodist College in Wimbledon, England.
+Southlands is a girls' school located in the South and is one of the oldest girls’ schools in Sri Lanka.

 Today Southlands has become a centre for learning not only in the South but also one of the national educational institutions in the Island.